 where $\boldsymbol{\epsilon}_{\mathrm{in}}$ and $\boldsymbol{\epsilon}_{\mathrm{out}}$ are the incoming and outgoing polarization vectors, and $\mathcal{H}_{ij}$ denotes the Hamiltonian on bond $\langle i,j\rangle$, which includes both exchange interactions $\mathcal{H}_x$ and $\mathcal{H}_y$~\cite{Fleury1968}.

-When the light polarizations are confined to the \textit{ab} plane, $\boldsymbol{\epsilon}_{\mathrm{in(out)}}$ can be specified by their in-plane angles with respect to the crystallographic $a$ axis.
+When the light polarizations are confined to the \textit{ab} plane, $\boldsymbol{\epsilon}_{\mathrm{in(out)}}$ can be specified by their in-plane angles with respect to a crystallographic axis, such as the $a$ axis.
 In the $B_{1g}$ geometry adopted in the experiments, the Raman operator reduces to

-In pure \Ca, only a one-magnon branch is observed in Raman scattering within the $B_{1g}$ symmetry channel, as schematically shown in Fig.~\ref{fig:ConceptFig} (b).
+In pure \Ca, only a one-magnon branch is observed in Raman scattering within the $B_{1g}$ symmetry channel, as schematically shown in Fig.~\ref{fig:ConceptFig}b.
 This selective visibility is determined by two factors: (i) the symmetry of the Raman tensor, which transforms as odd under the mirror operation $\mathbb{M}$, and (ii) the symmetry of the magnetic exchange Hamiltonian, which, in contrast, is even under $\mathbb{M}$.
-As a result, only the first magnon branch, whose mirror parity is compatible with the Raman tensor (i.e., even) can couple to light in the $B_{1g}$ channel.
-The second branch, which is odd under $\mathbb{M}$, remains Raman inactive in this symmetry channel and allowed in the $A_{g}$ symmetry.
+As a result, only a single one-magnon branch, whose mirror parity is compatible with the Raman tensor (i.e., odd) can couple to light in the $B_{1g}$ channel.
+The other branch, which is even under $\mathbb{M}$, remains Raman inactive in this symmetry channel and allowed in the $A_{g}$ symmetry.
 However, the experimental observations here and in the literature \cite{souliou_raman_207} indicate that this magnetic mode is fully obscured in the $A_{g}$ channel due to the spin--phonon coupling.
 This is commonly observed in magnetic materials because fully symmetric magnetic excitations hybridize strongly with $A_{g}$ phonons, leading to pronounced screening and damping of the spectral-weight.
 The appearance of an additional $B_{1g}$ Raman-active magnon in Mn-substituted samples thus signals a lowering of the local symmetry and the onset of mixed mirror-parity character in the magnetic excitations.